 - Supranationals e.g. World Bank, are typically founded and funded by several nations and for prestige alone are not normally allowed to collapse and therefore, have a very high credit rating

-- British Government Stocks issued by the government.
-They are often referred to as gilt-edged securities, or gilts, and because they are issued by the British government are considered to be one of the most secure investments available
+- British Government Stocks.
+They are often referred to as gilt-edged securities, or gilts, and because they are issued by the British government, are considered to be one of the most secure investments available

-When selecting bonds, our Investment Managers will carefully monitor every bond and use analysis from leading credit rating agencies to assess each issuer’s ‘creditworthiness’.
-By only selecting high quality, investment-grade bonds i.e. those issued by strong companies with a high credit rating (BBB- to AAA) and by spreading your investment across a diverse portfolio of different bonds, the risks can be effectively managed.
+When selecting bonds, our Investment Management team will carefully monitor every bond and use analysis from leading credit rating agencies to assess each issuer’s ‘creditworthiness’.
+By only selecting high quality, investment-grade bonds i.e. those issued by strong companies with a high credit rating and by spreading your investment across a diverse portfolio of different bonds, the risks can be effectively managed.

-We have two bond portfolios available; one investing primarily in AAA/AA (extremely strong/very strong capacity to meet its financial commitments) credit rated bonds and the other investing primarily in A/BBB (strong/adequate capacity to meet its financial commitments) rated bonds.
+We have two bond portfolios available; one investing primarily in AAA/AA credit rated bonds (extremely strong/very strong capacity to meet its financial commitments) and the other investing primarily in A/BBB rated bonds (strong/adequate capacity to meet its financial commitments).
 In order to determine which portfolio is suitable for you, we will assess your attitude to the risks associated with bonds.